transkatgirl/KatWebSite/docs/core.md

 The Liquid Renderer allows Pages to use the [Liquid templating language](https://shopify.github.io/liquid/) to dynamically generate Page content at build time.
 This Renderer uses an expanded version of the Liquid standard library provided by [`liquid-lib`](https://docs.rs/liquid-lib/0.22.0/liquid_lib), to allow for extra functionality like `{% include %}` blocks.

 #### Frontmatter
 This Renderer also handles loading frontmatter variables from Pages.
-If the renderer is enabled, frontmatter is removed from input files, and the text inside that frontmatter is parsed as TOML and turned into Liquid variables.
+If the Liquid renderer is enabled, frontmatter is removed from input files, and the text inside that frontmatter is parsed as TOML and turned into Liquid variables.

 The beginning and end of frontmatter text is marked with `---`.
 An example of frontmatter above a Markdown document is shown below: